 DJs are anxious to return – and one can hardly blame them.
-Countless performers across the globe have forgone their primary income source as a result of a festival collapse that unfolded when the the novel coronavirus was declared a pandemic five months ago.
+Countless performers across the globe have forgone their primary income source as a result of a festival collapse that unfolded when the World Health Organization declared the novel coronavirus a pandemic five months ago.
 As lawmakers gradually lift restrictions in step with improving case and fatality figures, some think it natural that career musicians would move to resume their livelihood.

 Others aren’t as sympathetic.

 Levying pointed criticism is an anonymous dance music industry watchdog operating under the pseudonym Business Teshno (BT).
 Since registering their first social media account in March, they’ve shared screen shots, video clips and other documentation of what they consider misdeeds on the part of the techno/house elite.
 Lately, their sights have been squarely set on DJs who accept bookings for large-capacity events.
 For better or worse, the targets are many.